-Observe that the structure constraints \eqref{eq:ubar structure} and \eqref{eq:ubar yytau} in \eqref{eq:IK1 u} of Problem \ref{prob:IK2a} restrict that the trace of each $\mY_{i}$ always equals 3 and the trace of each $\mY_{\tau i}$ always equals 2.
-Under Assumption \ref{as:optimalilty in feas set} and using Proposition \ref{prop:rank_trace} we can rewrite Problem \ref{prob:IK2a} as the following problem: \begin{prob}[2c][Eigenvalue maximization] \end{prob} Notice that it is assumed in the above problem that the optimal solution exists in relaxed set, meaning that there exists an end-effector pose that reaches the desired pose.
-The rank minimization algorithm in this section only considers this situation, while an alternative approach that can minimize ranks without such assumption is discussed in \ref{sec:alternative rank min}.
+Recall that the structural constraints \eqref{eq:A structure} and \eqref{eq:linearconstraintsYtau} enforce that the traces of $\mY$ and $\mY_\tau$ are constants.
+Under Assumption \ref{as:optimalilty in feas set} and using Proposition \ref{prop:rank_trace} we can rewrite Problem \ref{prob:IK2a} as the following problem: \begin{prob}[2c][Eigenvalue maximization] \end{prob} Notice that it is assumed in the above problem that the optimal solution exists in the relaxed set, meaning that there exists an end-effector pose that reaches the desired pose.

-We propose a gradient-based approach to Problem \ref{prob:IK2c}.
-The idea is to increase the largest eigenvalue and the other eigenvalues will decrease because the traces of our variables are fixed.
+We propose a gradient-based approach to solve Problem \ref{prob:IK2c}.
+The idea is to increase the largest eigenvalue, and the other eigenvalues will decrease because the traces of our variables are fixed.
 To begin with, we define the following operator to simplify the formulation.

-To find solution for Problem \ref{prob:IK2c} we first find a solution to Problem \ref{prob:IK2b} and then minimize the rank iteratively.
-In each step, the following problem is solved. \begin{prob}[3][Update] \end{prob}
+To find a solution for Problem \ref{prob:IK2c}, we first find a solution to Problem \ref{prob:IK2b} and then minimize the rank iteratively.
+In each step, the following problem is solved. \begin{prob}[3][Eigenvalue increase update] \end{prob}